-Capital City Development Corporation (CCDC) is beginning construction to transform 8th Street between Bannock Street and State Street, furthering the vision of 8th Street as a dynamic destination within Boise’s downtown core.
+Capital City Development Corporation (CCDC) has begun construction to transform 8th Street between Bannock Street and State Street, furthering the vision of 8th Street as a dynamic destination within Boise’s downtown core.
 Construction will result in an extension of existing 8th Street features between Main Street and Bannock that make the street a desirable location for retail and restaurants while expanding accessibility for the public.

 Impact and Detours

 Construction started in August and will continue through June 2021 in multiple phases.
 The phases will break up construction areas to expedite the process and allow for continued pedestrian and vehicle traffic as well as help minimize disruption to area businesses.
 Construction will be occurring adjacent the Borah Post Office through January.
 Construction is expected to resume on the north side of Bannock Street between 9th Street and 8th Street around the end of February, as weather permits.